 Budesonide and Formoterol Inhalers for Asthma Management

 A combination of budesonide and formoterol is helpful for me and for many other people, but it may not be appropriate for you if you're an asthmatic.
-I’m a biology teacher and a science writer, not a medical practitioner, so make sure that you see your doctor if you want to use either or both of these medications.
+I’m a biology teacher and a science writer, not a medical practitioner, so make sure that you see your doctor if you want to use either or both of the medications.
 They may have side effects, which can occasionally be serious.
-In addition, they shouldn't be used in combination with specific medications or if you have certain medical conditions.
+In addition, they shouldn't be used in combination with certain medicines and should be avoided if you have certain medical conditions.

 The airways are the tubes that transport inhaled air into and through the lungs so that oxygen can be absorbed into the bloodstream.
 They also transport exhaled air out of the lungs to the outside world.
 This exhaled air contains carbon dioxide waste picked up from the blood.

 During an asthma attack, the muscles around the airways tighten and the airways constrict.
 This makes it very hard for a person to inhale enough air.
 In addition, the linings of the airways become inflamed and swollen and there is an increased production of mucus.
 The mucus may block the airways.